Featured Snippet: Magic or Reality?

 There aren’t any special recipes for features snippet optimization on mobile.
 Just make sure that all of the recommendations mentioned above are followed.
 Moreover, you shouldn’t be nervous about AMP version of the pages anymore, Google fixed this bug, and your AMP page may appear as the featured snippet as well.

 Want to boost your website’s position and win the featured snippets race?
-Contact WiserBrand’s Cyber Owls at email@example.com and we’ll make your on-site SEO pitch perfect!
+Contact WiserBrand’s Cyber Gurus at firstname.lastname@example.org and we’ll make your on-site SEO pitch perfect!